alekras/mqtt_client/README.md

 ## Subscribe and publish
 To finish set up of the connection we need to subscribe it to some topic for example "Test" topic.
-Before make subscription we need to define callback function.
+Before make subscription we need to define callback function (CBF).
 This function will act as 'application' from MQTT protocol terminology.
 When client receives message from server's topic then callback function will be invoked and the message will be passed to it.

 ```erlang